-DIGITAL SIGNAL PROCESSING III B.Tech - VI Semester (Code: 20EC603)
+III B.Tech - VI Semester (Code: 20EC603)

-Lectures 3 Tutorial 0 Practical 0 Credits 3 Continuou ıs Interna Assessment : 30 Semester En d Examin ation (3 Hours) : 70 realization
+Lectures 3 Tutorial 0 Practical 0 Credits 3 Continuou Continuous Internal Assessment Semester En d Examin ation (3 Hours) : 70

-CO1: Various types of Digital signals and systems and their frequency domain representation CO2: The concept of DFT and FFT and their importance in signal processing applications.
+CO1: Various types of Digital signals and systems in time and frequency domain (Z - domain).
+CO2: The concept of DFT and importance and implementation of FFT.

-CO3: The design of IIR Digital Filters through Approximation Procedures and their
+CO3: The designing and realization of an IIR Digital Filters through Approximation Procedures.

-CO4: The design of FIR Digital Filters through Different Techniques and their realizations; and Decimation & Interpolation operations.
+CO4: The designing and realization of a FIR Digital Filters through Different Techniques.

-CLO-1: Analyze various types of Digital signals and systems.
+CLO-1: Analyze various types of Digital signals and systems in time and frequency domain.

 CLO-2: Understand and determine the DFT of a given signal.

 CLO-3: Construct an IIR Digital Filter for given specifications.

-CLO-4: Construct a FIR Digital Filter for given specifications and Realization of digital filters
+CLO-4: Construct a FIR Digital Filter for given specifications.